 27 credit hours

-This program offered by School of Communications/Communications and Journalism Department
+This program offered by College of Arts & Sciences/History, Politics, and International Relations Department

 Geneva campus only